Understanding Sustainability Means Talking About Colonialism

 Some would argue that the solutions must be lab-grown, making them unattainable and expensive.
 But sustainability is a movement and a culture that has been around long before the West became aware or interested in the concept.
 Poverty and war create necessity.
 Let’s look to cultures in the Middle East, North Africa, Africa, and Asia that have practiced sustainability since long before it became a status symbol.

-Joëlle Firzli is a Lebanese researcher and fashion curator, born and raised in Ivory Coast where 200,000 displaced Lebanese people call home, most of whom are second- or third-generation African-Lebanese.
+Joëlle Firzli is a Lebanese researcher and fashion curator, born and raised in Ivory Coast, which 200,000 displaced Lebanese people call home, most of whom are second- or third-generation African-Lebanese.
 She recalls, “For as long as I can remember, I’ve been sewing buttons back onto my shirts.
 As a little girl I would sew dresses for my dolls.
 I made clothing for them from scraps that my mom would give me.
 For me, this is cultural, I learned it from my mother, who learned it from her mother.
 There is a certain pride in being able to take care of your things.
 It’s called craftsmanship.
 I’m proud of my culture, I’m proud of my African-Lebanese heritage which unconsciously is promoting mending and repairing thus a form of ethical consumption.”

 And sustainability shouldn’t just be about making cleaner production, it must be about reducing consumption.
 By 2030 the world is projected to face 40 percent global water deficit — this means less water for both harvesting food and harvesting cotton.
 Each year over 80 billion pieces of clothing are produced worldwide, and after a short consumer lifespan, three out of four garments will end up in landfills or be incinerated.
 Only a quarter will be recycled.
 The International Labour Organization estimates that 170 million are engaged in child labor, with many making textiles and garments to satisfy the demand of consumers in Europe, the U.S., and beyond.